Skip to content

 Elaine Wesley (1923 – 2007)

-The arrival of Elaine Wesley’s artwork on the shores of the James Cox Gallery is remembered as a monumental event.
-In 2008 we received a referral to appraise the estate of the recently deceased New York painter, Elaine Wesley.
-Upon arrival at the warehouse, we encountered more than five hundred oil paintings and countless prints, drawings, and works on paper.
-Daunting as the work became (photographing, cataloging, etc.), our excitement grew.
-This was a major discovery!
+The arrival of Elaine Wesley’s artwork at the James Cox Gallery was a momentous occasion.
+In 2008, we were referred to appraise the estate of the recently deceased New York painter.
+What we found was astonishing—more than five hundred oil paintings, along with countless prints, drawings, and works on paper.
+The task of cataloging and photographing such an extensive collection was daunting, yet our excitement only grew.
+This was a major discovery.

-Elaine Wesley showed at the Pennsylvania Academy on Fine Arts, The Brooklyn Museum, Artists Equity (NYC), Terrain Gallery, and the Waverly Gallery, gaining only brief exposure for her work.
+Throughout her career, Wesley exhibited at institutions such as the Pennsylvania Academy of Fine Arts, The Brooklyn Museum, Artists Equity (NYC), Terrain Gallery, and the Waverly Gallery.
+Yet, despite these moments of recognition, her work remained largely undiscovered by the wider art world.